-What this means for educators, water quality monitors and scientists is that if those collecting aquatic organisms for any reason are 16 years of age or older, they must have a valid fishing license.
-In addition, these activities must follow current Fish and Boat Commission regulations.
-Regulations protecting these organisms can be found in the Summary of Pennsylvania Fishing Regulations & Laws.
+Educators, water quality monitors and scientists and those collecting aquatic organisms for any reason 16 years of age or older must have a valid fishing license.
+In addition, these activities must follow current Fish and Boat Commission regulations found in the PA Fishing Summary Book .

 FISHING LICENSE EDUCATIONAL EXEMPTION

 High school and undergraduate college students are exempt from the license requirement IF their teacher/educator applies for and is issued an Fishing License Educational Exemption Permit.
 The teacher leading the field study group must complete and submit a permit registration form to the PFBC.
 There is no charge.
-The leader(s) of the field study group must possess a valid PA fishing license.
-In addition, if sampling occurs in stocked trout streams from the opening day of trout season to the first Saturday of May, the leader must also possess a valid trout & salmon stamp.
+The leader(s) of the field study group must possess a valid PA fishing license and carry the Fishing License Educational Exemption Permit.
+In addition, if sampling in stocked trout streams from the opening day of trout season to the first Saturday of May, the leader must also possess a valid trout & salmon stamp.
 Stocked trout streams are closed to sampling from March 1 to the opening day of trout season.

 Other questions to consider before applying for this permit include: